ICCCP & (F) APPLICATION PROCESS

 SCOPE OF PRACTICE

-Prior to applying, candidates may perform a credential eligiblity self-assessment HERE or forward a current resume/CV to info@cvrp.ca to assess eligibility at NO COST.
+Prior to applying, candidates may perform a credential eligibility self-assessment HERE or forward a current resume/CV to info@cvrp.ca to assess eligibility at NO COST.

 1. Submit application & non-refundable Fee; &

-3. Submit proof of a CLCPor CCLCP, or other recognized life care planning credential in good standing; plus 3 of the following 6 categories:
+3. Submit proof of a CLCP or CCLCP, or other recognized life care planning credential in good standing; &

-Applicants applying for ICCCP Grandfathering or Fellowship, holding a CLCP, CCLCP, or other recognized life care planning credential in good standing, are NOT required to submit a redacted life care plan report for peer review.
+Applicants applying for ICCCP Fellowship, holding a CLCP, CCLCP, or other recognized life care planning credential in Good Standing, are NOT required to submit a redacted life care plan report for peer review.

 3.4.
-Submit proof candidate made presentations as a subject matter expert at recognized conferences where a minimum of 8 certification education maintenance credit hours in total awarded (including credit for preparation hours) or would be eligible for awarding of CEUs; &/or
+Submit proof candidate made presentations as a subject matter expert at recognized conferences where a minimum of 8 certification education maintenance credit hours in total awarded (including credit for prep hours) or would be eligible for awarding of CEUs; &/OR

 3.6.
-Submit proof candidate participated in life care planning exam question development; &
+Submit proof candidate participated in life care planning exam question development; &/OR

 A Registrant profile is created or updated on the Public Registry, to display certification status(s).

-Prior to applying, candidates may perform a credential eligiblity self-assessment HERE or forward a current resume/CV to info@cvrp.ca to assess eligibility at NO COST.
+Prior to applying, candidates may perform a credential eligibility self-assessment HERE or forward a current resume/CV to info@cvrp.ca to assess eligibility at NO COST.

 1. Submit application & non-refundable Fee; &

-4. Submit proof of citizenship (Government ID, the college accepts softs copies but reserves the right to request hard certified copies); &
+2. Submit proof of citizenship (Government ID, the college accepts softs copies but reserves the right to request certified copies); &

-2. Submit proof of a CVRP credential in good standing or CCRC, CRC, CCM, CVE, CCVE, ICVE or equivaliant credential; &
+3. Submit proof of a CVRP credential in good standing or CCRC, CRC, CCM, CVE, CCVE, ICVE or equivalent; &

 •introduction to life care planning, professional & ethical issues, evidence-based standards of practice, medical rehabilitation determination & cost projection;